ungikim/ungikim/README.md

 You can reach me at [ungi@ungikim.me](mailto:ungi@ungikim.me) or [+82 10-9922-1318](sms:821099221318)

+## I aim

+To create impactful products that bridge technology and user experience, while fostering data-driven decision-making in teams.

 ## I have experienced

 ### **Senior Software Engineer** at [LINE Plus Corporation](https://linepluscorp.com/), Mar 2022 -